ucsd-cse231-s22/ucsd-cse231-s22.github.io/pages/syllabus.md

 ## Weekly Quizzes

-Each week (after the first) there will be a _lecture quiz_ that reviews the content from the previous week.
-These will be due on _Monday evening_.
+Each week there will be a _lecture quiz_ that reviews the content from the previous week.
+These will be due on _Friday evening_.
 They will be administered on Gradescope.
 You can submit as many times as you like and will get immediate feedback on the correctness of your answers.

-They will reference the readings given each week, as well as content from lectures.
-They may involve downloading and running code to get expected output from a program or other nontrivial tasks, so leave some time for them.
+The quizzes will reference the readings given each week, as well as content from lectures.
+They may also involve downloading and running code to get expected output from a program or other nontrivial tasks, so leave some time for them.

 ## Assignments

-For the first 4-5 weeks of the course, we will have a weekly _programming assignment_.
+For the first 4-5 weeks of the course, we will have a few _programming assignments_.
 These will involve you writing a compiler according to some specification that we provide, and submitting on Gradescope.
 You'll get a mix of automated and manual feedback from us.

-For some assignments we may also do _peer review_, where your classmates give feedback on your work (and you give feedback to them).
+The assignments are, roughly:

+1. Basic Compiler (variables and arithmetic)
+2. Functions Compiler (functions, conditionals, primitive datatypes)
+3. Peer Code Review of Functions Compiler
+4. Objects Compiler (classes)

 ## Projects

 For the last 5-6 weeks of the course, you'll work on _projects_.
+More about these will be announced as they get closer, but:

+- You'll work in groups, and we'll give you some choice in who you work with, so keep that in mind as you meet folks in the class.
+- You will have an _individual_ assessment related to the project where you'll do some addition to the project independent of your group members.
+This constitutes your **final exam/comprehensive assessment** for the course, and will be a mix of a report/code and an oral exam.
+- The projects will involve large-scale collaboration, potentially _across groups_, to build an interesting and more full-featured compiler.
+- There will be several checkpoints to keep you on track and give feedback on your project progress.

+## Grades

+We will turn your scores from the above items into a letter grade.

+- You have to do all the quizzes, and eventually get all the questions right on all but one, to get an A. You can work on them after the deadlines to get to this point.
+If you have more than one quiz where you don't eventually get all the answers right, your grade is capped at a B. Think of this as 10-15% of your grade.
+- Class participation doesn't count towards your grade, but you have to come to 8 classes (as described above) to pass the class.
+- The assignments in the first half of the class are graded holistically, and excellent performance on later assignments can make up for missed credit on earlier ones.
+Think of this as around 25-30% of your grade.
+Rubrics for individual assignments will be included on those assignments.
+- Your team has to participate in the project and do quality work for each milestone to get an A; individual milestones will have clear rubrics.
+Think of the group project part as another roughly 30% of your grade.
+- Your individual assessment at the end of the quarter is how you demonstrate to us that you've understood the work your group has done, and that you've generally mastered the material in the course.
+Think of this as the remaining 30% of your grade.

+You have to complete all of the assignments, the project, and the individual assessment to pass the course (don't skip any).
+In general, always submit something on time; don't try to submit work late.
+Trust that the next assignment in sequence will have structure for recovering.

 </div>